danwing/cidfi/draft-wing-cidfi.md

 to each of the CIDFI-aware network elements.

 For discussion purposes, JSON is shown below to give a flavor of the data exchanged.
-The authors anticipate a more efficient encoding such as {{!CBOR=RFC8949}} or pick-your-favorite encoding and protocol:
+The authors anticipate using a more efficient encoding such as {{!CBOR=RFC8949}}.

 ~~~~~
   {"dscp":[{"quicversion":1,